Define per-result alerts

 Now, say that after this alert is saved and enabled, the alerting real-time search matches a result where

 username=cmonster.
-The alert is triggered by this result and an alert email is sent to you.
-But for the subsequent hour, all following matching results with
+This result triggers an alert, and Splunk sends an alert email to you.
+But for the subsequent hour, Splunk ignores all following matching results with

-username=cmonster are ignored.
-After 60 minutes are up, the next matching result with
+username=cmonster.
+After 60 minutes pass, the next matching result with

 username=cmonster triggers the alert again and another alert email goes out to you--and then it won't be triggered a third time for that particular

-username value until another hour has passed.
+username value until another hour goes by.
 The Throttling setting ensures you're not swamped by alert emails from results with

 username=cmonster (or any other